 I. Supply stub shall be six (6) inch, with a minimum length of five (5) feet.
-A six (6) inch gate valve shall be placed a the main.
+A six (6) inch gate valve shall be placed at the main.

 1. All gate valves shall be resilient seated with O-ring type packing glands and two (2) inch operating nut.

-2. Valves twelve (12) inches and larger will be butterfly type with two (2) inch operating nut unless otherwise approved by District Superintendent.
+2. Valves twelve (12) inches and larger will be butterfly type with two (2) inch operating nut unless otherwise approved by District Management.

 3. Valve boxes will be set so the bell on the bottom section is at the base of the operating nut only.
 Box shall not set on valve bonnet.
 Valve box bottom section barrel shall be not less than six (6) inches in diameter.
 If extensions are required, five (5) inch double hub soil pipe will be allowed; however, normal bottom sections must be used initially.
 The top of the bottom section must be inside the top section not less than four (4) inches and not more than ten (10) inches.
 Box shall be adjustable.

 4. Valve boxes will be set to final finished grade.
 Where pavement, concrete sidewalks or curbs are to be installed, the contractor shall be responsible for the setting of boxes to final pavement grade.
 Final acceptance of these items shall not be given until this is completed and the top of the valve is accessible.